ucsb-teaching-cs/w20-conrad/_lectures/lect06.md

 * The student who assumed the role of a "tutor" should fill this reflection form: [190J-tutor reflection form](https://forms.gle/dYmEu771ktzcRr417)

-* The lead tutors go over the feedback in the observation form and summarize the feedback for the tutors
+* The lead tutors go over the feedback in the observation form and summarize the feedback for the tutors.